optifat/chess_engine/README.md

 ## chess_engine
 # Board_reader
-Board_Reader class has private arrays called bitboards, which in summary represent a board.
-Each element of array - True or False
+Board_Reader class has private arrays called bitboards, which in summary represent a board.\n Each element of array - True or False
 True means that represented square has a piece mentioned in name of array Bool move - if true - white to move, else - black